 The Pavement Strengthening and Associated Works contract at Chimbu Airport contract was awarded to Shorncliffe (1967) Ltd and works commenced in March 2016.
 The contract was valued at K26.4 million.
 Scope of work for this project included;

-- Airside works included; pavement strengthening of the runway, taxiway; apron; construction of subsoil drains, open line drains, and preparation of runway strip.
+- Airside works included; pavement strengthening of the runway, taxiway; and apron; construction of subsoil drains, and open line drains, and preparation of the runway strip.

-- The landside works included; the installation of Hot Dipped Galvanized Palisade fence and gates, construction of H65 High Post house NAC staff residence, site office, and tractor shed.
+- The landside works included; the installation of Hot Dipped Galvanized Palisade fence and gates, the construction of the H65 High Post house NAC staff residence, site office, and tractor shed.

 Goroka Airport Aircraft Pavement Upgrading and New Terminal Building

 The Goroka Airport Upgrade project was awarded to China Overseas Engineering Company Limited (COVEC) and was valued at K95.3 million.
 Works on the airport upgrade were completed with the new terminal building commissioned in June 2018.